rgknp/AIDayLabs/lab01.1-computer_vision/1_Setup.md

 ![Creating a Cognitive Service Key](./resources/assets/new-cognitive-services.PNG)

-This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside (**Put in the region that is closest to you from the following list: East US, West US, Southeast Asia, West Europe**), as well as what pricing plan you'd like.
+This will lead you to fill out a few details for the API endpoint you'll be creating, choosing the API you're interested in and where you'd like your endpoint to reside (**Put in the West US region or it will not work**), as well as what pricing plan you'd like.
 We'll be using **S1** so that we have the throughput we need for the tutorial.
 Use the same Resource Group that you used to create your DSVM.
 We'll also use this resource group for Blob Storage and Cosmos DB. _Pin to dashboard_ so that you can easily find it.
 Since the Computer Vision API stores images internally at Microsoft (in a secure fashion), to help improve future Cognitive Services Vision offerings, you'll need to check the box that states you're ok with this before you can create the resource.

 > Note: The regions recommended in the instructions should be available.
 If you select a different region, be sure the resources [are available in that region](https://azure.microsoft.com/en-us/regions/services/) in.
 If not, you will have issues later and will have to start over.